Documents show GGK company discussing bribes to Kazakh officials for building permits

 A Bloomberg article naming Arifs as being behind Doyen Sports caused chaos in the family over fears the Kazakhs would destroy them

-Between them, the Arifs own, openly or in secret, businesses in London, Lisbon, and New York, as well as a galaxy of “offshore entities (including in the British Virgin Islands, Cyprus and Panama)”.
+Between them, the Arifs own businesses in London, Lisbon, and New York, as well as a galaxy of “offshore entities (including in the British Virgin Islands, Cyprus and Panama)”.

-But it is Turkey, where the family has “invested $15bn”, that acts as the nexus for the companies' operations, says Tevfik in testimony he gave during the Savarona trial.
+It is Turkey, where the family has “invested $15bn”, that acts as the nexus for the companies' operations, says Tevfik in testimony he gave during the Savarona trial.